Autumn Term Newsletter 2020

-The board of management`s annual review of the Child Safeguarding Safety Statement was completed at the BoM meeting of Tuesday 17th September.
-This review was conducted in accordance with “Checklist for Review of the Child Safeguarding Statement” published on the Department`s website www.education .i.e.
-The .annual review of the anti-bullying policy was also completed These documents are located in the policy section of our website and in hard copy in the entrance hall.
+The board of management’s annual review of the Child Safeguarding Safety Statement and Anti-Bullying Policy was completed at the BoM meeting on 19th August.
+This review was conducted in accordance with “Checklist for Review of the Child Safeguarding Statement”.
+These documents are located in the policy section of our website and in hard copy in the entrance hall.

 School Website and Facebook Page